After a niece sent me a copy of my father's "Find A Grave" memorial and asked why my mother was not on it, I became a member. Now I am addicted to it.

 Good luck searching for your loved ones and God bless.

-* Please be patient, I may still fill your requests after the weather gets nicer.
+* Please be patient, I will still fill your requests after the weather gets nicer.
+We are buried in snow right now.
+Feb 13, 2019